CADViewer/cadviewer-testapp-react-01/README.md

 1: Install a sample React App implementing CADViewer API and Canvas: *npm i cadviewer-testapp-react-01*

+**NOTE: Please use [Github](https://github.com/CADViewer/cadviewer-testapp-react-01) to download/clone this sample: [cadviewer-testapp-react-01](https://github.com/CADViewer/cadviewer-testapp-react-01) as the preferred route!**

 As an alternative:

 2A: Install CADViewer from: *npm i cadviewer* , see: https://www.npmjs.com/package/cadviewer